DavidSousa/cordova-plugin-firebase-crashlytics/README.md

 This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
 Android and iOS supported.

-Donations are welcome and will go towards further development of this project.
-Use the wallet address below to donate.

-BTC: 1JuXhHMCPHXT2fDfSRUTef9TpE2D67sc9f

-Thank you for your support!

 ## in this fork
 ### verifyPhoneNumber (Android only)